comp-phys-marc/distributed-emulator/README.md

 This is a port of a top-level repository containing multiple (14) additional submodules which are also freely available on [GitLab](https://gitlab.com/QuantumEmulator).
 This software comprises the work that was [presented](https://www.researchgate.net/publication/355362093_Developing_a_Hybrid_Methodology_for_Solving_Quantum_Problems) in the 2019 Canada-America-Mexico Canadian Association of Physics Graduate Student Physics Conference, and was the software framework that I used to complete experimental components of my [Masters thesis](https://uwspace.uwaterloo.ca/handle/10012/16383) at the University of Waterloo in 2020.

 It comprises a minimal demonstration of a quantum cloud with mixed execution using Cirq, Qiskit, and a simple custom simulator.
+This repo implements async execution of access controlled jobs on simulators and real quantum computers using RabbitMQ, Celery in a GCP cluster managed by Kubernetes.

 ![poster](https://user-images.githubusercontent.com/94946848/167281373-14c45e7b-0d01-4d26-bebd-6a1357e28e86.png)